 By Nick Carey and Sanjana Shivdas

-(Reuters) - Major automakers on Monday reported better-than-expected U.S. new vehicle sales for May, posting the first monthly increase for 2019 as a strong economy and upbeat consumer sentiment boosted demand.
+(Reuters) - Major automakers on Monday posted higher U.S. new vehicle sales for May, the first increase for 2019 as a strong economy and upbeat consumer sentiment fueled demand.

-U.S. new vehicle sales through April had fallen 3 percent, fuelling expectations of a weaker year for automakers in 2019 than last year, and May sales were expected to remain weak.
+U.S. new vehicle sales through April had fallen 3 percent, fueling expectations of a weaker year for automakers in 2019 than last year.

 Concerns of a downturn have been further heightened by recent threats from U.S. President Donald Trump that he will impose new tariffs on all Mexican imports.

-Fiat Chrysler Automobiles NV (FCA), reported a 2.1% rise in sales as demand for both light- and heavy-duty pickup trucks remained strong.
+Fiat Chrysler (FCA) reported a 2.1% rise in sales, as demand for both light- and heavy-duty pickup trucks remained strong.
 The Ram pickup, a major profit-driver for FCA, had a 33 percent gain in sales versus May 2018.

 Both GM and Ford report sales quarterly instead of on a monthly basis.

-Japanese automaker Toyota Motor Corp posted a 3.2% sales increase, boosted by strong demand for its Camry sedans.
+Japanese automaker Toyota posted a 3.2% sales increase, boosted by strong demand for its Camry sedans.

-Nissan Motor Co Ltd said its sales rose 0.1%, driven by SUV and truck sales.
+Nissan said its sales rose 0.1%, driven by SUV and truck sales.
 The Japanese automaker's sales in the first fourth months of the year had fallen more than the industry average.
-Nissan has been heavily reliant on consumer discounts and low-margin fleet sales to boost U.S. demand, but its market share has dropped since 2016.
+Nissan has been heavily reliant on consumer discounts and low-margin fleet sales to boost U.S. demand, but has seen its market share drop since 2016.

 Honda Motor Co Ltd reported a 4.9% drop in sales for May, driven by declining sedan sales.

-Passenger car sales have fallen steadily as Americans abandon sedans in favour of larger, more comfortable pickup trucks and SUVs, which are also far more profitable for automakers.
+Passenger car sales in the United States have fallen steadily in the last few years as Americans abandon sedans in favor of larger, more comfortable pickup trucks and SUVs, which are also far more profitable for automakers.